Smoothing, scattering, and a conjecture of Fukaya: Gross--Siebert's cone construction of maximally degenerate Calabi--Yau varieties

 \subsection{Cone construction by gluing open affine charts}

-In this subsection, we recall the cone construction of the maximally degenerate Calabi-Yau $\centerfiber{0} = \centerfiber{0}(B,\pdecomp,s)$, following \cite{Gross-Siebert-logI} and \cite[\S 1.2]{gross2011real}.
+In this subsection, we recall the cone construction of the maximally degenerate Calabi--Yau $\centerfiber{0} = \centerfiber{0}(B,\pdecomp,s)$, following \cite{Gross-Siebert-logI} and \cite[\S 1.2]{gross2011real}.
 For this purpose, we take $\blat = \inte$ and $Q$ to be the positive real axis in Notation \ref{not:universal_monoid}.
 Throughout this paper, we will work in the category of analytic schemes.

 We will construct $\centerfiber{0}$ as a gluing of affine analytic schemes $V(v)$ parametrized by the vertices of $\pdecomp$.
-For each vertex $v$, we consider the fan $\Sigma_v$ and take
+For each vertex $v$, we consider the fan $\Sigma_v$ and take the analytic affine toric variety

-where $\spec$ means analytification of the algebraic affine scheme given by $\text{Spec}$; here, the monoid structure for a general fan $\Sigma \subset M_{\real}$ is given by
+where $\spec$ means analytification of the algebraic affine scheme given by $\mathrm{Spec}$.
+Here, the monoid structure for a general fan $\Sigma \subset M_{\real}$ is given by